Metropolitan Borough of Finsbury: Borough council

 No Municipal Reform candidates were nominated after 1946, and Conservative candidates were nominated at local elections for the first time.

-Parliament constituency
+Parliamentary constituency

 For elections to Parliament, the borough initially formed the two constituencies of Finsbury Central and Finsbury East.
 In 1918 a new constituency of Finsbury was formed which was identical with the metropolitan borough.
 By 1950 the population of the borough had declined to such an extent that the Finsbury constituency was merged with the neighbouring constituency of Shoreditch to become Shoreditch and Finsbury.

 Archival records

 Islington Local History Centre holds records of the Metropolitan Borough of Finsbury, including council and committee minutes, rate books, publications and photographs.
 There are some street nameplates which retain the label "Borough of Finsbury".